SanandaB/OOAD-Spring-2019/README.md

 3. Encapsulation

 Inheritence to create subclasses(Square,Triangle and Circle) of class Polygon.
 Also, I have implemented polymorphism by overriding function area(declared virtual) in class Polygon and overriden in subclasses with respective definitions of area.
 Finally I have also implemented Encapsulation as the function has the same name area and same arguments but yield different results for different shapes.

+Homework 3:

+Team: Sananda Banerjee

+OO Features like Inheritence, Abstraction and Encapsulation has been extensively used.
+The UML diagram in the report refelects use of association, aggregation and composition.